 Lisa A. Bryant and Julia Marin Hellwege.
 Working Parents Represent: How Parenthood Influences the Legislative Agenda of Members of Congress.
 Book Manuscript.
-Under Review with NYU Press.
+Under contract with NYU Press.

 Julia Marin Hellwege.
 “When Your State Legislature “Looks” Like You: The Heterogeneous Effects of Collective Descriptive Representation on State Legislative Approval.”
 Preparing for submission.

 Julia Marin Hellwege.
 “Going the Extra Mile: Surrogate Activities of State Legislators.”
-Preparing for submission.
+Proposal for special edition under review.

 Mallinson, Daniel, Julia Marin Hellwege, and Eric Loepp, eds.
-Pedagogy Through the Research Process.
-Under Contract with Palgrave McMillan
+2022.
+Handbook of Political Research Pedagogy.
+Palgrave McMillan.

 Emily M. Farris, Andrea Malji, and Julia Marin Hellwege.
 2021.
 “Supporting Junior Women: Strategies for Men Colleagues.”
 PS: Politics & Political Science.

 Julia Marin Hellwege.
-Forthcoming.
+2021.
 “Good Reasons to Run: Women and Political Candidacy edited by Shauna L. Shames, Rachel I Bernhard, Mirya R. Holman, and Dawn Langan Teele.
 Philadelphia, Temple University Press.”
 Book Review.
 Perspectives on Politics.
 Vol. 19(1): 279-80.

 Thomas Mrozla and Julia Marin Hellwege.
+2020.
 “Gender Composition and Agency Decision-making: Female Officers’ Effect on Bodyworn Camera Acquisition.”
 Policing: An International Journal.
-Forthcoming.
+Vol. 43(4):625-641.

 William O’Brochta and Julia Marin Hellwege.
 2020.
 “Teaching Research, Writing, and Information Literacy: Track Summary.”
 PS: Political Science & Politics.
 Vol. 53(3).